real-poker/RNGclick/README.md

 # RNGclick
 Random number generation program for playing online poker, left-click generates a new random number, right-click clears the window.
+Double right-click hides the menu and title bars and locks the position of the window.

 Installation: